fmay/cc-html-intro-1-first-web-page/.guides/annotations.md

 So, make sure you are comfortable with the following terms, by referring back to the earliter contents

 - HTML *Element*
+- *Nested* elements
 - HTML *Tag*
 - CSS *Selector*
 - CSS *Property*
 - CSS *Property Value*
-- Understand the difference between *class* and *id*
+- *class* and *id*

-@annotation:tour reference
+@annotation:tour challenge
 #Finding out stuff on your own
-One of the skills that all developers have (and have to have) is the ability to research things on the web.
+One of the skills that all professional developers have (and have to have) is the ability to research things on the web.

 For example, no developer knows the full list of available HTML elements or CSS selectors and their properties and possible values.